Cluster Object

 Cluster Sub-classes

-class synthetic.ResolvedCluster(iso, imf, cluster_mass, ifmr=None, verbose=True, seed=None)
+class synthetic.ResolvedCluster(iso, imf, cluster_mass, ifmr=None, verbose=True, seed=None, keep_low_mass_stars=False)

 Bases: Cluster